Vein: Venous system

 The three main compartments of the venous system are the deep veins, the superficial veins, and the perforator veins.
 Superficial veins are those closer to the surface of the body, and have no corresponding arteries.
 Deep veins are deeper in the body and have corresponding arteries.
 Perforator veins drain from the superficial to the deep veins.
 These are usually referred to in the lower limbs and feet.
+Superficial veins include the very small spider veins of between 0.5 and 1 mm diameter, and reticular or feeder veins.